qeeqbox/honeypots/README.md

 <p align="center"> <img src="https://raw.githubusercontent.com/qeeqbox/honeypots/main/readme/honeypots.png"></p>

 16 different honeypots in a single PyPI package for monitoring network traffic, bots activities, and username\password credentials.
-All honeypots are non-blocking and can be used as objects or calling the auto-configure scripts directly.
+All honeypots are non-blocking and can be used as objects or called directly with auto-configure scripts.

 The current available honeypots are: dns ftp httpproxy http https imap mysql pop3 postgres redis smb smtp socks5 ssh telnet vnc